fumes/fumes.jekyll/_posts/2017-01-01-women-flowers-and-dances.md

 {% responsive_image path: uploads/2017/01/161114_photo_rokma_MG_7625.jpg %}

-All these photos where captured in the villages of Karangsari and Santi in the Karangasem district.
+All these photos where captured in the villages of Karangsari and Santi in the Karangasem district of Bali, Indonesia.

 {% responsive_image path: uploads/2017/01/161114_photo_rokma_MG_7242.jpg %}